Greatest Literature banner

 Note, I'm using careful language because arguments have also been made that at least some of those predictions have been misinterpreted.
 And some, if not all, the dire consequences may still be in play.

-Still, it's hard to avoid the conclusion when reading Make Room!
-Make Room! in the twenty-first century that Harrison's future world has not come about.
+Still, reading Make Room!
+Make Room! in the twenty-first century, it's hard to avoid the realization Harrison's future world has not come about.
 New York by 1999 had nowhere near thirty-five million inhabitants, scrambling over each other to find a place to sleep, fighting over fetid water, swelling their bellies with foul-tasting soy and lentil paste, and keeping the police busy with constant crime and rioting.

 Nor was he just off by a few years, as even twenty years after his future date we don't seem close to experiencing this particular apocalypse.
-The pending climate change disaster is real, but that's not what Harrison foresaw in Make Room!
+Climate change is taking place, but that's not what Harrison foresaw in Make Room!
 Make Room!

 A more interesting line of argument though is that the books are not really about factual predictions.
 They're about human beings and how they behave in crises.
 Orwell is showing how the powerful can manipulate people with language and he uses the extreme example of totalitarian regimes running the world to illustrate this.
 Harrison is showing how social structures can collapse and people revert to dog-eat-dog morality in the face of scarcity.